aishwaryachordia/rails_girls/README.md

 # Today I have learnt these things in ruby

--Functions
--Parsing
+- Functions
+- Parsing
--Conditional statements and looping
+- Conditional statements and looping

+# Today I have not learnt this in ruby

+- Modules
+- Files